Please wait while the search results are loading...

 Proponents of driverless cars argue that they are infinitely safer than traditional vehicles.
 Such automated cars may be able to react to potential crashes and safety hazards much more quickly and effectively than human drivers.
 In addition, their constant communication with nearby vehicles would enable more cars to be safely moving at a steady speed on a given stretch of road at one time, cutting traffic jams and enhancing transportation efficiency.
 McKinsey & Co. estimated that a widespread adoption of self-driving cars and trucks could eliminate 90% of all auto accidents in the U.S. and prevent up to $190 billion in damages and health care costs yearly.

-A $6.5 million, 23-acre testing site opened at the University of Michigan where AVs are tested in simulated congested urban conditions.
+A $6.5 million, 23-acre site is in operation at the University of Michigan called Mcity Test Facility.
+AVs are tested in simulated congested urban conditions.
 Robotic pedestrians and cyclists dart into traffic while vehicles navigate any number of potentially hazardous conditions including traffic circles, bridges, tunnels, gravel roads and obstructed views.

 Texas A&M University’s Transportation Institute oversees the Center for Transportation Safety, an organization that conducts research and outreach programs funded at approximately $5 million per year.
-The school has recently launched its new RELLIS campus on 2,000 acres for research, testing, training and development related to advanced transportation.
+The school’s RELLIS campus on 2,000 acres is focused on research, testing, training and development related to advanced transportation.

-Driverless trucks (18-wheelers) are also on the horizon.
+Driverless trucks (18-wheelers) are also on the road.
 Although truckers and the firms they drive for tend to be slow to adopt new technologies, some are using automation to enable “platooning,” or a caravan of two to three trucks equipped with video cameras, advanced cruise control systems and radar-based braking systems.
 The lead truck on a convoy controls acceleration and braking for all trucks in the line which are precisely spaced at distances as close as 30 feet.
 A real-time video camera beams a feed to the following truck drivers so that they can see the road ahead.
 Traveling single file affords aerodynamic drag reduction resulting in fuel savings of up to 10%.
+By 2026, Aurora Innovation, Inc. (aurora.tech) was actively operating fully autonomous, driverless semi-trucks on public highways, primarily hauling commercial goods between major hubs in Texas and Arizona.

 A Representative List of Organizations that Have Used our Research and Products: